The Bells by Richard Harvell / ★★★★1/2

 Set in 18th century Switzerland and then Austria, The Bells revealed an aspect of history in musical performance I had never heard of.
 It brings to light the account of a musico, or a castrato: a boy who was castrated before he reached puberty with the purpose of preserving his boyhood singing voice so that he could, for the rest of his life, sing within that range, but with the power of a man-sized lungs.
 It’s something that became outlawed and is no longer practiced today, but goes back centuries.

 You guys, this whole concept positively horrified me.
-I may be in possession of a history degree, but I’ve never put much thought into history’s eunuchs, or what it means to be castrated as a young boy.
+I’ve never put much thought into history’s eunuchs, or what it means to be castrated as a young boy.
 But at the same time this was a compelling, extremely heartfelt story, and especially highlights what I love about historical fiction- it tells the story of someone who experienced something in the past I might have never known about otherwise.
 I suppose this book highlights what I love about books in general- that feeling of connecting to a story I, personally, will never have.